-- Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Assistant Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee.

-- Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc., staff. - Network Management Enter here the hours and compensation for Network Management staff - Other Facility & Operations (including Maintenance) Enter here the hours and compensation for maintenance staff, transportation staff who were NOT reported as any other staff not otherwise captured as Attendants, Non-Attendants, Program Administration or Central Office staff. - Contract Management Staff Enter here the allocated portion of shared administrative staff.
+- Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Assistant Administrator Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc., staff. - Network Management Enter here the hours and compensation for Network Management staff - Contract Management Staff Enter here the allocated portion of shared administrative staff.
 If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item. - Central Office Staff Enter here the allocated portion of shared administrative staff.
 If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item. - Community Engagement Staff Enter here the hours and compensation for Community Engagement Staff - Q&A / Utilization Management Staff Enter here the hours and compensation for Q&A / Utilization Management Staff